imen-nasrii/cool-mobile-spark/replit.md

     * Interactive map with product locations
     * Admin dashboard with role-based access control
     * Advertisement system with selective labeling
-  - Production environment stable and accessible at tomati.org
+  - **Production environment fully stable and accessible at https://tomati.org**
+  - **All core functionality operational in HTTPS with proper SSL security**